grantsrb/rep_divergence/README.md

 ```

 ## Figure replication
 The code to replicate the main results in the paper are located in the `divergence` folder.
 The majority of the analyses are in jupyter notebooks.
+See `divergence/README.md` for more detailed instructions.

 ## Citation
 If you use this repository, you can cite the paper: